viamrobotics/docs/docs/extend/modular-resources/examples/add-tflite-module.md

 ## Run the inference client

-With everything configured and running, we can now run the inference client that connects to `viam-server` and uses the `example_mlmodelservice_tflite` custom module.
+With everything configured and running, you can now run the inference client that connects to `viam-server` and uses the `example_mlmodelservice_tflite` custom module.

 1. First, determine your robot address and location secret.
 To do so, navigate to [the Viam app](https://app.viam.com), select the **Code sample** tab, and toggle **Include secret**.
    The location secret resembles `abcd1234abcd1234abcd1234abcd1234abcd1234abcd1234` and the robot address resembles `my-robot-main.abcdefg123.viam.cloud`.